bxvs888/skyroc-admin/README.en-US.md

 [![license](https://img.shields.io/badge/license-MIT-green.svg)](./LICENSE)

 > [!NOTE]
-> If you find `React SoybeanAdmin` helpful or like our project, please give us a ⭐️ on GitHub.
+> If you find `React SkyrocAdmin` helpful or like our project, please give us a ⭐️ on GitHub.
 Your support motivates us to keep improving and adding new features!
 Thank you for your support!

 ## Special Thanks